-This course is a qualitative introduction to the dynamics of surface and groundwater from an intuitive perspective, laying the foundation for understanding the physical mechanisms by which waster is transported throughout a hydrologic system.
+This course provides a quantitative and qualitative introduction to the dynamics of surface and groundwater from an intuitive perspective, laying the foundation for understanding the physical mechanisms by which waster is transported throughout a hydrologic system.
 Connectivity with the non- aquatic physical environment is also explored.
+The course occasionally examines how political, historical, humanitarian and agricultural connections to water on the Navajo Nation.